 Many more plants that have not been mentioned are also used regularly by contemporary foragers (Couplan, 1998; Gillespie, 1959).
 Gillespie lists 185 different plants total as wild foods of Appalachia.
 Most of all the plants mentioned formerly by others are included.
 In addition he lists unusual plants such as Clearweed (Pilea pumila), Crab Grass (Digitaria sanguinalis), Quackgrass (Agropyron repens syn Elymus repens) seeds and Trilliums (Trillium spp.).
 Six informants of Banks (1953) stated that there was no food use for Trilliums.
 Trilliums are often rare and special wildflowers and i personally eschew and encourage you to never use them for food or anything else for that matter!
 Harvesting rare plants is a genuine concern both for straight species and particularly limited subspecies and varieties. i hope more and more to disabuse folks of overgeneralization at the genus and species level in regards to what is fit and ethical to harvest when such plants may be present.
 Natureserv and United Plants Savers are excellent resources for assessing what rare plants may be in your area.

 The thorough literature review in this study turned up a vast array of plants used by both natives and settlers.
 Around 170 wild edible plants were mentioned as having use in the primary literature for Appalachia in the 1800s and early 1900s.
 Gillespie (1959, 1986) mentions an additional 125 wild edible plants.
 Around 50 other wild plants are known to have food uses from other contemporary literature (Couplan, 1998).
 Out of the roughly 190 plant families occurring in Appalachia 49 are shown in the primary literature to have provided food.
 Gillespie includes an additional 27 families.
 One family that is conspicuously missing from already cited sources other than Couplan is the Calycanthaceae (Vick, 2011; Witthoft, 1947).
 The main member of this family in North America (Calycanthus) occurs in the east and the west.
-The stems have been used for flavoring but the seeds are said to potentially be DEADLY poisonous!
+This plant has been used for food but at the same time is known to have poisoned livestock.
+Caution is advised!

 The main wild food families in terms of number of species are shown in the table below.
 The page number in Elpel (2004) and his approximations of world and continental (NA) diversity for each family follow.
 However, i have found wide ranging totals of family diversity in the current literature (Judd, Campbell, Kellog, Stevens, & Donahue, 2008; Mabberley, 2008; Raven, Evert, & Eichhorn, 2004; Simpson, 2010; Spears, 2006).